Perla de Bolivia is a highly rated Uyuni tour operator known for their safety standards

 Cancellation or changes to this tour:

 CHANGES: Any changes to the tour date need to be done before 5:00 pm (Bolivia time) 2 days before the tour begins.
-After this time, there is a 100% change fee.
+After this time, there is a 100% administration fee.

-NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (Bolivia time) 3 days before the tour begins, a 35% administration fee will apply.
+NO SHOWS & CANCELLATIONS: If you cancel two days prior to the tour before 5:00 pm (La Paz time) or earlier, a 35% administration fee (+ the card fee) will apply.
 After this time, there is a 100% no-show or cancellation fee.

 From where do the tours start - can I start from La Paz?

 All of the tours of the Salar de Uyuni start in Uyuni.
-The tours will not include your transfer from La Paz; you will need to organise and pay for this separately.
-The buses to Uyuni are overnight, departing from La Paz every evening, and arriving into Uyuni the next day at about 7:00am.
-You are able to start a tour on the same morning, as tours start from 10:00am.
-We recommend the bus company Todo Turismo, as it is the most well-known among travellers.
+The tours will not include your transfer from La Paz; you will need to organize and pay for this separately.
+The buses to Uyuni are overnight, departing from La Paz every evening, and arriving into Uyuni the next day at about 7:00 am.
+You are able to start a tour on the same morning, as tours start from 10:30 a.m.
+We recommend the bus company Todo Turismo, as it is the most well-known among travelers.

 Do I need to stay one night in Uyuni before and after my tour?

-You will arrive into Uyuni early in the morning, so it is possible to start a tour the day you arrive.
-Most of the tours will start at 10:30am or 11:00am.
-You will return to Uyuni by 17:30pm to 18:00pm, giving you time to eat and head back on the overnight bus to La Paz, or even take a bus onto Potosi / Sucre.
+You will arrive in Uyuni early in the morning, so it is possible to start a tour the same day you arrive.
+All tours start at 10:30 a.m.
+You will return to Uyuni by 18:30 pm ( 3 Day Tour) or 19:15 pm, ( Full Day Tour) giving you time to eat and head back on the overnight bus to La Paz, or even take a bus to Potosi / Sucre.
 It is advised that you book these buses before doing your tour of the Salt Flats.
 By following this itinerary, it is not necessary to stay in Uyuni.

-How does the wet season affect the tour?
+How does the wet season affect the tours?

 Salt flat (Salar de Uyuni) tours leave year-round, including during the wet season.
-In fact, many people try to visit during the wet season, in order to see the "mirror effect" of the water sitting atop of the salt flats and reflecting the sky, which is an incredible sight.
+In fact, many people try to visit during the wet season, in order to see the "mirror effect" of the water sitting atop the salt flats and reflecting the sky, which is an incredible sight.
 This is caused when the water table below the salt flats has risen enough to cause the water to sit on top of the salt.
 It is fine to visit the area when there is a certain amount of water, but when it becomes too deep (after long, sustained periods of rainfall in consecutive days) some places can become inaccessible, such as Isla Incahuasi.
 These must then be omitted from the tours, but we can usually continue visiting other parts of the salt flats.
-Also, the area to the south (with the coloured lakes, geysers, hot springs etc) is usually not affected, so tours are not cancelled completely.
+Also, the area to the south (with the colored lakes, geysers, hot springs, etc.) is usually not affected, so tours are not canceled.

 Are there additional costs?